Submitting a Planning Application

 Making a planning application

-If you haven't already, you'll need to register for a planning application account before being able to make a planning application.
+If you haven't already, you'll need to register with the Planning Portal for a planning application account before being able to make a planning application.

 - work on your application in draft before submitting it to us;

 - receive immediate delivery and acknowledgement;